Mission and vision

-The Betty Irene Moore School of Nursing at UC Davis cultivates academic excellence through immersive, interprofessional and interdisciplinary education and research in partnership with the communities it serves.
-Faculty, staff and students discover and disseminate knowledge to advance health, improve quality of care and shape policy.
+Faculty and leaders at the Betty Irene Moore School of Nursing seek to transform health care through nursing education and research.
+The school cultivates academic excellence through immersive, interprofessional and interdisciplinary education and research in partnership with the communities it serves.
+Faculty, staff and students discover ways to advance health, improve quality of care and shape policy.

 Academic excellence is cultivated and societal needs are addressed through five core attributes:

 - Leadership development – build capacity for advocacy and action at all levels.

 - Interprofessional/interdisciplinary education – health professionals learn multiple perspectives to work and communicate as teams.

 - Transformative research – apply the science of nursing to improve health and reshape health systems with emphasis on aging, rural health and diverse communities.

 - Cultural inclusiveness – teach culturally-appropriate approaches to care and involve communities to design and conduct relevant research.

 - Innovative technology – use technology to create an engaged and interactive approach to nursing education, research and practice.